planetis-m/karax-tailwind-template/readme.md

 ## License

-You can write the License section of the readme and say you use the Unlicense with the following text:

-## License

 This project is released under the [Unlicense](https://unlicense.org/), which means you can use, modify, publish, sell, or distribute this software for any purpose, commercial or non-commercial, without any restrictions or obligations.
 The full text of the Unlicense is in the [LICENSE](LICENSE) file.
 For more information, please refer to <http://unlicense.org/>.